aibasel/formally-represented-domains/README.md

 goal information mentioned implicitly in the instance generators of the IPC 2023 learning track (which are also in the benchmark repository).

+**Note on childsnack-ipc23-learning**

+The instance generator for childsnack of the IPC 2023 learning track is not consistent with the base-case instances of the learning track.
+The generator produces instances where the number of bread portions, content portions, and *children* is the same.
+In the base cases however the number of bread portions, content portions, and *sandwiches* is the same.
+The constraints in `childsnack-ipc23-learning/domain.pddl` model the latter version, i. e. the number of sandwiches matches the number of bread portions and the number of content portions.